Tag Archives: Johnny flynn

 Song One (2014), Johnny Flynn, Anne Hathaway

-What I can confirm first and foremost is that Song One is well-acted and definitely not the kind of feel good romantic comedy that you may be expecting.
-It is indeed a hopeful drama but it’s also quite dull and depressing in parts.
+Song One is well-acted and definitely not the kind of feel-good romantic comedy that you may be expecting.
+It is a hopeful drama but it’s also quite dull and depressing in parts.

 The film, written and directed by Kate Barker-Froyland starts with a 19 year-old musician played by Ben Rosenfield getting hit by a car.
 His sister (Anne Hathaway), in trying to do everything she can to help end his comatose state, starts a relationship with his favourite musician, James Forrester (Johnny Flynn).

-This is one you watch if the story and themes mentioned above intrigue you.
-Another reason would be if you’re more than just a casual fan of Hathaway and / or folk-rock music.
-Otherwise it’s likely that you’ll find yourself checking the time after hitting play – and more than once.
+Song One is a film you watch if the story and themes mentioned above intrigue you.
+Another reason would be if you’re more than just a casual fan of Hathaway and or folk-rock music.
+Otherwise, more than once or twice, you’ll likely find yourself checking the time after hitting play.

 G